Vendar

 Use this as a shortlist candidate, not a final answer, until the missing proof and fit fields are tightened.

-Mixed consistency
+Moderate consistency

 Buyer-facing summary